drhirn/fhem-rhasspy/README.md

   * DATA => entire JSON-$data (as parsed internally, JSON-encoded)
   * siteId, Device etc. => any element out of the JSON-$data

+  If a simple text is returned, this will be considered as response.\
+  For more advanced use of this feature, you may return an array.
+First element of the array will be interpreted as comma-separated list of devices that may have been modified (otherwise, these devices will not cast any events!
+See also the "d" parameter in *rhasspyShortcuts*).
+The second element is interpreted as response and may either be simple text or HASH-type data.
+This will keep the dialogue-session open to allow interactive data exchange with Rhasspy.
+An open dialogue will be closed after some time, default is 20 seconds, you may alternatively hand over other numeric values as third element of the array.

 * **rhasspyShortcuts**\
   Define custom sentences without editing Rhasspy sentences.ini.\
   The shortcuts are uploaded to Rhasspy when using the `update slots` (or `update devicemap`) set-command.\
   One shortcut per line, syntax is either a simple or an extended version.\
   Examples:
   ```
+  mute on=set amplifier mute on
+  mute off={fhem("set amplifier mute off")}
   i="turn dark" f="set bulb1 off" d="bulb1"
   i="turn bright" f="set bulb1 on" d="bulb1"
   i="let it be day" p={fhem ("set $NAME on")} d="bulb01"